South Africa must do more to keep teachers from seeking ‘greener pastures’

 Making South Africa a more attractive option

 Migration is always an option, especially for professionals like teachers, and is in some cases inevitable.
 There are no reliable figures to show how many South African teachers are lost to other countries each year.
-But what is important is that the country not lose too many of its teachers, whether they're newly qualified or established; the best and the brightest of those who are already working are also targeted, especially in scarce skill subjects such as maths and science-related subjects.
+But what’s important is that the country not lose too many of its teachers, whether they’re newly qualified or established; the best and the brightest of those who are already working are also targeted, especially in scarce skill subjects such as maths and science-related subjects.

 More must be done to make teaching an attractive, stable profession in South Africa.
 This can be done by improving teachers’ working conditions and salary scales – particularly those who are teaching scarce skills subjects.
 Policy makers and authorities must monitor teacher recruitment agencies carefully to ensure that there isn’t a mass exodus of teachers that catches the country by surprise.